jorgejgnz/MoonLander/README.md

 # WebGL Game

 Educational game to understand basic physics principles, developed in WebGL.
-Initially developed as a deliverable for the Computer Graphics course of the MUIARFID master's degree (UPV).
+Initially developed as a deliverable for the course Computer Graphics, as part of the MUIARFID Master's Degree (UPV).

 # [Try it!](https://jorgejgnz.github.io/MoonLander/)